davebenson/doom4-walkthrough/README.md

 Notes on Combat Challenges:
 * Three Possessed, One Barrel: the easiest opportunity for this is early on, but you can also do it in the Argent Cell fight.
-* Curb Stomp: Gore Nest 2 in the yellow molten Main Foundry Area is the easiest, but there's a lot of random Possessed Soldier around.  ??? do Hell Razers count for this?
+* Curb Stomp: Gore Nest 2 in the yellow molten Main Foundry Area is the easiest, but there's a lot of random Possessed Soldiers around.
+(Unlike Mission 9's "Variety Is the Spice of Death II", Hell Razers do not count for this challenge)
 * Quite the Collector: easy with this guide, I hope.

 ## Mission 3:  Gore Nest 1